-As controversial as this may sound, some of the signs that followed the disciples of Jesus and the early Christians may not be as present today amongst the true followers of God.
+Some of the signs that followed the disciples of Jesus and the early Christians may not be as present today amongst the true followers of God.
 This is because of the time that we are in; it is the judgment hour, wherein the investigative judgement has begun in heaven, and Christ return is more imminent than ever.
 Thus, the Holy Spirit, who gives spiritual gifts as He wills (1 Corinthians 12:11), may rather give certain gifts to men at this period, such as the gift of wisdom, the gift of knowledge, the gift of faith, the gift of prophecy, the gift of discerning of spirits, and the gift of different kinds of tongues, which are perhaps the most needed gifts in the church at this period.
 As God’s children go about preaching the everlasting Gospel of Revelation 14:6–12, about the hour of judgement that has come upon the world, and the time of trouble that is nigh, the devil and his agents are also everywhere performing signs and wonders in the appearance of men of God (1 John 4:1; Matthew 7:15; Matthew 7:21).
 Thus, the gift of working of miracles may be withdrawn from the church at this point so as to differentiate the true followers of God who keep the commandments of God and have the faith of Jesus from the devil’s agents who performs signs and wonders, but fail to keep the commandments of God.
-As the time of trouble draws nearer, during which the man of sin, the Antichrist, will be fully revealed, it may be very hard to find the true followers of Christ performing signs and wonders, but it will be commonplace to find the true followers of Christ preaching the everlasting Gospel of Revelation 14 about the Antichrist, and the need for the followers of Christ to add to their faith in Christ, the keeping of God’s commandments.It is the judgment hour, wherein the investigative judgement has begun in heaven's sanctuary.
+As the time of trouble draws nearer, during which the man of sin, the Antichrist, will be fully revealed, it may be very hard to find the true followers of Christ performing signs and wonders until the promise of the latter rain is fulfilled, but it will be commonplace to find the true followers of Christ preaching the everlasting Gospel of Revelation 14 about the Antichrist, and the need for the followers of Christ to add to their faith in Christ, the keeping of God’s commandments.It is the judgment hour, wherein the investigative judgement has begun in heaven's sanctuary.
 Click To Tweet

-Even so, in preparation for this period, the False Commission is ever present today, of the doctrines of devils on every fundamental doctrine in Christendom, such as the old covenant, the new covenant, the Trinity, salvation, death and resurrection, heaven and hell, rapture, judgment, the Antichrist and the false prophet, tongues, the dispensation of grace, and the ministry of the Holy Spirit.
+Even so, in preparation for this period, the False Commission is ever present today, of the doctrines of devils on every fundamental doctrine in Christendom, such as the old covenant, the new covenant, the Godhead, salvation, death and resurrection, heaven and hell, rapture, judgment, the Antichrist and the false prophet, tongues, the dispensation of grace, and the ministry of the Holy Spirit.
 Yet, the Great Commission is not over and true apostles, prophets, evangelists, pastors and teachers, by speaking the truth in love, will equip the saints for the work of ministry of the everlasting Gospel, for the edifying of the body of Christ, till we all come to the unity of the faith and the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ; that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness by which they lie in wait to deceive.